dwarvesf/research/breakdown/zen-mcp-deep-dive.md

 #### 1. File Deduplication Algorithm

+**Problem**: In multi-turn conversations, the same files get requested repeatedly.
+Without deduplication, a 50KB file could be embedded in every turn, quickly exhausting token budgets and degrading performance.

+**Why This Matters**: A typical 5-turn conversation might request the same 3 files repeatedly, resulting in 15 file embeddings instead of 3 unique ones.
+This wastes 80% of the file token budget.

+**Solution**: The filter_new_files algorithm tracks which files have been embedded in previous conversation turns and only embeds truly new files.
+Previously embedded files remain accessible through conversation history.

 ```python
 def filter_new_files(self, requested_files: list[str], continuation_id: Optional[str]) -> list[str]:
     """Prevents duplicate file embeddings using conversation history"""